UniSharp/laravel-filemanager/docs/upgrade.md

   1. Clear browser cache if page is broken after upgrading.

 ## Errors with namespace
-We have changed namespace from `Unisharp` to `UniSharp`, and change the first character of every namespace into capital.
+We have changed namespace from `Xuandung38` to `Xuandung38`, and change the first character of every namespace into capital.

 If you are updating this package and encounter any errors like `Class not found`, please remove this package entirely and reinstall again.